pivotal-cf/docs-pks/cve.hbs.md

 ## <a id="1-23-0"></a> {{{ vars.product_version }}}.0 Security Fixes

-The following table lists CVEs that were fixed in each TKGI component since the {{{ vars.product_version }}} v1.22.2.
+The following table lists CVEs that were fixed in each TKGI component since v1.22.2.

 | Component | Vulnerabilities Resolved |
 | --- | --- |